mariomac/pipes/README.md

 # PIPES: Processing In Pipeline-Embedded Stages

-Go-pipes is a library that allows to dynamically connect multiple pipeline stages that are communicated via channels.
+PIPES is a library that allows to dynamically connect multiple pipeline stages that are communicated via channels.
 Each stage will run in a goroutine.

 API doc: https://pkg.go.dev/github.com/mariomac/pipes